mapl/documentation/tutorials.rst

 Since the version 2.0.6, you can deploy Miniflux on `Heroku <https://www.heroku.com/>`_ in few seconds.

 1. Clone the repository on your machine: ``git clone https://github.com/miniflux/miniflux.git``
+2. Switch to a stable version, for example ``git checkout 2.0.6`` (master is the development branch)
-2. Create a new Heroku application: ``heroku apps:create``
+3. Create a new Heroku application: ``heroku apps:create``
-3. Add the Postgresql addon: ``heroku addons:create heroku-postgresql:hobby-dev``
+4. Add the Postgresql addon: ``heroku addons:create heroku-postgresql:hobby-dev``
-4. Add environment variables to setup the application:
+5. Add environment variables to setup the application:

 .. code::